How are students supervised

 The HBCU Kid wants the students to have an opportunity to engage in hands-on, interactive activities that focus on academic, leadership, personal, and college readiness development.
 Meeting face-to-face with admissions counselors.
 Gaining exposure to college life.
 As well as giving back to the community by volunteering.
 Through our creative formats, students leave with a plethora of new skills and knowledge to help them build toward a successful future.

 What does the fee cover?

-The fee covers transportation, lodging, breakfast, lunch, dinner, and (1) The HBCU Kid shirt.
+The fee covers transportation, lodging, breakfast, lunch, dinner, and The HBCU Kid t-shirt.
 Students will need additional money for souvenirs and other incidentals.
-The total cost of this trip is $225.00.
-There is a $75.00 non-refundable deposit fee that is required to reserve your child’s spot.
-The deposit fee is due by August 20, 2022.
-The balance of $150.00 is due on or before September 17, 2022.
-There will be no refunds issued on or after September 17, 2022.
-Please be advised that If you need to cancel for any reason, you will forfeit your deposit and any money paid towards the trip.
+The total cost of this trip is located within each tour registration.
+There is a non-refundable deposit fee required to reserve your child’s spot.
+The full balance is due on or before Final Payment Date.
+There will be no refunds issued on or after final payment date.
+Please be advised that if you need to cancel for any reason, you will forfeit your deposit and any money paid towards the trip.
 The HBCU Kid has agreed to issue a credit in the event cancellation is inevitable.

 Are there a limited number of spaces?

 Generally, yes there are a limited number of spaces available for each event, based upon the mode(s) of transportation that have been selected.
 Registrations are processed on a first-come, first-served basis.

 Where will students stay while on the trip?

 Students and chaperones reside with accredited hotels with ratings of 3-stars or better.
 In most instances, groups stay in suite-style hotels which comfortably sleep 3 to 4 students per room.
 Students are generally allowed to select their roommates.
 Private rooms, Doubles, & Quads are available upon request for an additional cost.

 Participants will be provided a full detailed itinerary 15 days prior to departure.